-If a prisoner has difficulty writing then a staff member will help them to complete the form.
+If a prisoner has difficulty writing, or needs a translator, a staff member can assist.

 Or write to: